This is the hands-down, the best cookies I have ever made. Made with fantastic browned butter and loaded with oatmeal, chocolate, and walnuts.

-Until recently, to be exact until I created these, Brownie Cookies were my favorite cookie recipe (I just love, love dark chocolate and fudgy brownies which remainds me I made an ultimative fudgy brownies recipe, which I will share with you as soon as I publish all cookie recipes), and to proceed with my cookie obsession lately I also made fabulous Cranberry and Orange Cookies, as well my grandma’s Jam filled sour cream cookies.
+Until recently, to be exact until I created these, Brownie Cookies were my favorite cookie recipe (I just love, love dark chocolate and fudgy brownies which reminds me I made an ultimate fudgy brownies recipe, which I will share with you as soon as I publish all cookie recipes), and to proceed with my cookie obsession lately, I also made fabulous Cranberry and Orange Cookies, as well my grandma’s Jam filled sour cream cookies.
 These will be published soon.

-Don’t let you this browned butter thing turn you away of making this cookies.
-If you are anything as I, I would totally close my browser window if I see some kind of “strange” ingredient.
+Don’t let you this browned butter thing turn you away from making these cookies.
+If you are anything like I, I would totally close my browser window if I see some kind of “strange” ingredient.
 But brown butter is so easy to make, and it takes only 5 minutes.
-You can make this cookies with regular unsalted butter, but, please, try it with browned butter, you won’t regret it, because the smell and the taste are wonderful.
+You can make these cookies with regular unsalted butter, but, please, try it with browned butter, you won’t regret it, because the smell and the taste are wonderful.

 》Here is how to make browned butter!

-What you will need is small heavy bottom sauce pan and a bowl of really cold water to imerge a bottom of the pan to stop cooking the butter.
+What you will need is small heavy bottom saucepan and a bowl of really cold water to immerse the bottom of the pan to stop cooking the butter.